-In 1856 Weslyan minister Samuel Ironside of New Plymouth submitted a petition to the Taranaki Provincial Council requesting that pubs shut on Sundays – the 'Lord's Day', as he described it – so that liquor could not be sold then.
-He argued that this would 'tend materially to lessen the evil of intemperance, and to promote the peace and good order of the community'.
-Ironside's petition was not immediately successful, but Taranaki eventually did ban Sunday trading, along with most other provincial councils in the 1860s.
+In 1856 Weslyan minister Samuel Ironside of New Plymouth submitted a petition to the Taranaki Provincial Council requesting that pubs shut on Sundays – the ‘Lord’s Day’.
+This would ‘tend materially to lessen the evil of intemperance, and to promote the peace and good order of the community’.
+Ironside’s petition was not immediately successful, but Taranaki eventually did ban Sunday trading, along with most other provincial councils in the 1860s.

 Using this item

 Archives New Zealand - Te Rua Mahara o te Kāwanatanga

 Reference: TP5 4 12 1856/27

 This item is licensed under a Creative Commons Attribution 3.0 New Zealand Licence